svhawkins/B-Minor-Compiler/README.txt

   (type_equals with function types works too, type_equals calls param_list_equals)

   for determining if argument lists are the proper type a comparision function is called.

+- the following functions were changed from a void return type to an int return type:
+      symbol_table:
+	* symbol_table_scope_bind
+      name resolution:
+	* expr_resolve
+	* decl_resolve
+	* stmt_resolve
+	* type_resolve
+	* param_list_resolve
+      typechecking:
+	* decl_typecheck
+	* stmt_typecheck
+   their return types were changed to int so that their error status able to be returned. this error status is the error code that is used by the error message handler.